status-im/nimbus-eth2/docs/the_nimbus_book/src/medalla.md

 >**Note:** the above command has exactly the same effect as `make BASE_PORT=9100 medalla`

-A complete list of the available parameters can be found [here](https://github.com/status-im/nim-beacon-chain/blob/devel/beacon_chain/conf.nim#L92-L210) (use a parameter's `name` field to refer to it).
+A complete list of the available parameters can be found [here](https://github.com/status-im/nim-beacon-chain/blob/devel/beacon_chain/conf.nim#L92-L210) (use a parameter's `name` field to set it).

 ### Logs